-The VMware Update Manager (VUM) is a plug-in for the Virtual Center Server (vCenter Server).
+The VMware Update Manager (VUM) is a plugin for the Virtual Center Server (vCenter Server).
 You can use the VUM utility to install a VIB by importing the associated offline bundle package (a zip file that contains the VIB and metadata).
-Then, you can create an add-on baseline and remediate the host or hosts with this baseline.
+You can then create an add-on baseline and remediate the host or hosts with this baseline.